 Procedure: To add a margin of safety, water should boil with bubbles in it for at least one minute.
-Then temperature above 70°C is kept up long enough to ensure an adequate disinfection.
+A temperature above 70°C will be maintained for long enough to ensure adequate disinfection.

-143 Advantages: Simple method, (nearly) no failure.
+Advantages: Simple method, (nearly) no failure.